xebialabs/xl-kube-workshop/part-3/lab-7-troubleshoot.md

 Deleted deployment/xld-operator-controller-manager from namespace digitalai Deleting jobs
 Deleting services
-?
-Do you want to delete the resource svc/xld-operator-controller-manager-metrics-service: Yes Deleted svc/xld-operator-controller-manager-metrics-service from namespace digitalai Deleting secrets
+Deleting secrets
 ?
 Do you want to delete the resource secret/dai-xld-digitalai-deploy-license: Yes Deleted secret/dai-xld-digitalai-deploy-license from namespace digitalai